 Many of us first enter into a rebound relationship without really realizing it.

 Breakups can be incredibly painful.
 It’s hard to imagine how you will ever live your life without your partner.

-You find yourself doing the most inane and embarrassing things just to cope, and once the reality hits you, you know there’s only one thing to do: move on.
+You find yourself doing the most insane and embarrassing things just to cope, and once the reality hits you, you know there’s only one thing to do: move on.

-In this moving-on phase, you may find yourself with someone whose role in your life at the moment is to more or less keep you off of the limbo and loneliness of your post-breakup existence.
+In this moving-on phase, you may find yourself in a reactionary relationship with someone whose role in your life at the moment is to more or less keep you off of the limbo and loneliness of your post-breakup existence.

 You are still quite vulnerable, nursing your wounds and hoping they’ll heal fast.
 You may also run the risk of not seeing things as clearly as you could have, were you not affected by your past relationship anymore.

 When this happens, you’re officially in a rebound relationship.
+We’re going to discuss rebound relationship signs later in this feature, but before that, let’s talk about why people would knowingly enter into rebound relationships.
 [Read: Having sex with someone new for the first time?
-The 14 most important things to know]
+The most important things to know]

 When you break up with a partner, you’re left with an empty space that just needs to be filled.
 And the only reason you pine over your ex, try to get back in touch with them, or even call them repeatedly is because of the lack of happiness and love in your own life.

 You could spend time with friends or indulge in a few activities that make you happy.
 Or you could date someone and fill that emptiness of lost love with more love and flirty excitement.